 “The chandelier is one of my favorite features that came with the house.
 It has a dimmer, so it’s nice to be able to switch it up and set the tone for different occasions,” says Jones.
 The copper dining chairs are from Blu Dot with custom seat pads in Ralph Lauren fabric.

 “The office also had quite the makeover.
 Frances designed the shelving unit perfectly to our needs and the carpenter did a really beautiful job building it.
 It’s been a wonderful way to utilize the space.”

-The office room was decorated with a lot of family photos and heilooms, antiques and souvenirs from the couple’s travels.
-The wallpaper – which Jones confess that fell in love with – is Hermès, the rug is vintage Moroccan, and the settee is vintage.
+The office room was decorated with a lot of family photos and heirlooms, antiques and souvenirs from the couple’s travels.
+The wallpaper – which Jones confesses that fell in love with – is Hermès, the rug is vintage Moroccan, and the settee is vintage.

 “When Frances was designing our bed, we looked at many swatches of teal velvets, which I think is a nice contrast to the carpet and walls.
 Outside of our window is the pool, surrounded by all kinds of plants, so between the view and the comfort of the bed, this has become my Zen space,” says Jones.

 The curtains are Muriel Brandolini fabric.
 The custom shams feature a Kari Fisher eye print.